KevinVerre/kevins-guide-to-git/README.txt

 Topic 3.
 Introduction to Branches and Commits
 Topic 4.
 Crafting commits
 Topic 5.
 Rebase
+Topic 6.
+Other software built on top of Git
 Topic A. Future work
 Topic B: Commands you should know.
 Topic C: Other resources